micposso/zopa-bank-react-mongo/readme.md

 PORT = 5000 variable

 3- RUN SERVER and FRONT-END
-Run "npm run dev" for run frontend and backend same time.
+Run "npm run dev" for the root directory to run frontend and backend same time.

 The application will open on localhost:5000.